 Understand how to perform audience analysis for your speech and the different types of audience you might encounter.
 The type of audience affects the choice of language, humour, opening sentences, length and many more.
-You can determine the level of experts on your topic during the early stages of your speech and adjust it accordingly.
+You can determine the level of expertise on your topic during the early stages of your speech and adjust to it accordingly.

 This audience does not want to be listening to you.
 This could be for many reasons, from not liking the organisation you are representing, to wanting to get home and watch their favourite TV show.
 They can be openly hostile and disagree with you.
 If audience analysis shows that you’ll be faced with this audience (e.g. you have the last slot of a busy day of presentation), consider the following: